j13343sh/cognitive-infrastructure-en/ai-operations-theory/README.md

 ## Questions Explored

 * Why can hallucinations never be completely eliminated?
+* How should humans and AI work with hallucinations?
 * Why does inheritance fail?
 * How is Decision Context lost?
 * What should a Repository preserve?